Skip to main content

 4. Collecting current financial information for annual reviews.

 According to the Federal Reserve Bank of Atlanta, an effective loan review system should, at a minimum, promptly identify loans with potential credit weaknesses, identify trends affecting the collectability of the portfolio and assign risk grades based on quantitative data.
-To perform a periodic review of commercial borrowing relationships, the institution must be in receipt of current business and personal financial information.
-The collection process can be streamlined and documented using a software solution that outlines responsibilities, tracks activities, and records receipt dates.
-A borrower’s failure to provide updated financials may indicate that they are experiencing financial difficulties, so the opportunity to quickly assess which borrowers have overdue documents can serve as an early warning sign.
+To conduct a periodic review of commercial borrowing relationships, the institution must have current business and personal financial information.
+The collection process can be improved with software that defines responsibilities, tracks activities, and logs receipt dates.
+A borrower’s failure to provide updated financial information may suggest they are facing financial issues.
+Quickly identifying borrowers with overdue documents can act as an early warning sign.

 5. Transfer of watch-list credits to special servicing.